The most common problems experienced with computers

 - Antivirus interference

-Something else to also consider is the browser performance can degrade over time as well if you have too many tabs open or extensions installed (which will consume more ram) if using chrome, you can use an extension called great suspender which can help to suspend unused tabs to free up resources, the internet search history and cache can also cause problems with viewing websites which can be cleaned out.
+Something else to also consider is the browser performance can degrade over time as well if you have too many tabs open or extensions installed (which will consume more ram) if using chrome, you can use an extension called great suspender (recently deleted, but there are some other alternatives) which can help to suspend unused tabs to free up resources, the internet search history and cache can also cause problems with viewing websites which can be cleaned out.

 Another tip is the use of ipconfig /flushdns to help clean out the network dns.